Mumeemagic is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 If you aren’t comfortable with the idea of the smart connections and mobile connectivity because of interference risks, that is fine.
 If you feel that baby monitors that vibrate, without the visual display, aren’t secure enough, that is also fine.

 Once you have a better idea of the perfect approach for your needs, you can find a product that matches.
 The options above are a great starting point or they may guide you in the right direction.
 Take your time to read specifications and reviews, especially if you can gain feedback from other deaf parents, and give it a test run before the baby arrives.
-The right option is out there and you can monitor your child just as effectively as any parent with full hearing.
+The right option is out there and you can monitor your awake and sleeping baby just as effectively as any parent with full hearing.